Company Constitution Replacement Book Cover

 Your old Memorandum & Articles of Association may still operate.
 But not well.
 Faults with the old Memo & Articles: replace memorandum and articles of association update constitution of company

 Requiring an Annual General Meeting (AGM).
 However, the law no longer requires an AGM for Pty Ltd companies.
 No one has AGMs anymore.
 But if you don’t then your company is non-compliant.
 This is for both taxation and insolvency laws.
-Your new Constitution ensures that you don not have to have AGMs anymore.
+Your new Constitution ensures that you do not have to have AGMs anymore.

-2. Memo & Articles require a ‘purpose’
+2. Memos & Articles require a ‘purpose’

 The Memo & Articles contain a ‘list of objects’.
 This is the purpose of the company.
 E.g. ‘sell fishing tackle and retail’.

-What if your company now does something else, such as acting as a trustee of a doctor surgery?
+What if your company now does something else, such as acting as a trustee of a doctor’s surgery?
 Then you break the law.
 Your company is acting ‘ultra vires’.
 It is acting outside its powers.
 Again, your company is non-compliant.
 Legal Consolidated’s Constitution allows you to do anything a human can do – and more

 Your company is no longer restricted in what it can and can not do.

-Memo & Articles require two directors.
+Memos & Articles require two directors.
 As stated above, the laws changed.
 You now only need one director.
 It is safer to only have one director in case the company goes insolvent

 Good asset protection requires one director – not two.

-4. Old Memo & Articles require you to perform out of date and illegal actions
+4. Old Memo & Articles require you to perform out-of-date and illegal actions

 Old Memo & Articles require strange and sometimes illegal behaviour.
 Instead, update the company constitution to allow these correct powers: